Job Applications – New Batch · April 2026

 Senior COA Manager — Novo Nordisk Closed Apr 28 — not applied.
 Closed

-1 Clinical Data Manager — ALK Closes May 3 — 3 days.
-Short motivation letter only.
-CV + short motivation letter via EasyCruit by May 2
+Clinical Data Manager — ALK Submitted — CV + short motivation via EasyCruit.
+Done

-3 Statistician / Senior Statistician — Copenhagen Research Centre for Biological & Precision Psychiatry Strong fit (9.0/10).
-Deadline May 17 — 17 days.
-Full application package required.
-Cover letter + CV + diplomas + publication list → Region H portal by May 16
+Statistician / Senior Statistician — Copenhagen Research Centre for Biological & Precision Psychiatry Closed May 17 — not applied.
+Closed

 7 Data Analyst — Hempel Lowest fit (5.5/10).
 Marine domain mismatch; BI/Power BI focus differs from your analytical stack.
 Apply only if other options thin out.
 CV + motivation letter via Workday portal